YonatanSas/MicroProcessor/README.md

 # MicroProcessor - PIC16F877 - Project

-This repository contains the code for a 4-bit ALU (Arithmetic Logic Unit) simulator, developed as a project in a course in embedded systems.
-The project demonstrates the use of a microprocessor with attached peripherals, including a button matrix, LEDs and an LCD screen.
+This project is a 4-bit ALU simulator created for an Embedded Systems course.
+It models a microprocessor with an ALU, button matrix, LEDs, and an LCD.
+Written in assembly language using MPLAB, it performs operations like subtraction, multiplication, division, power, and bit counting based on opcodes.

 ## Preview (On Simulator)
 https://github.com/YonatanSas/MicroProcessor/assets/146161426/bfe31a05-6925-4de2-b533-8c5f13ee0c9f